coderankita07/Banking-System/README.md

    ```
 5. Follow the on-screen prompts to interact with the banking system (create accounts, make deposits/withdrawals, etc).

-## 🎨 Project Design
+## 🎨 Design Architecture

-- Customer Class: Manages customer details, including username and password (hashed).
-- Account Class: Acts as a base class for different account types, like Checking and Savings.
-- Transaction Class: Keeps track of all deposits and withdrawals.
-- Bank Class: Manages customers, account creation, and transaction history.
+### 1. **BankManagementSystem Class**

+- Centralized management for user operations, including:
+  - Account creation
+  - Password recovery
+  - Secure storage and retrieval of account data

+### 2. **Account Class**

+- Abstract base class defining a shared interface for account-related operations.
+- **Savings Class**: Inherits from the `Account` class, representing savings account functionality.
+- **Current Class**: Inherits from the `Account` class, representing current account functionality.

+### 3. **SHA256 Class**

+- Provides secure password encryption using the SHA-256 algorithm for robust password management.

+---

-## 🔒 Security
+## 🔒 Security Features

+### 1. **SHA-256 Password Hashing**

-- **SHA-256 Password Hashing**: User passwords are hashed using the SHA-256 algorithm for enhanced security.
+- Passwords are hashed using the industry-standard SHA-256 algorithm to enhance security and protect against unauthorized access.

+### 2. **Data Storage**

-- **File Storage**: All data (account info, transaction history) is stored in text files.
-Ensure to manage access control to these files to maintain privacy.
+- All account information and transaction history are securely stored in CSV files.
+- Proper access controls and file permissions are implemented to maintain data privacy.

+---

-## 💻 Usage
+## 💻 System Functionality

-1. **Login**: Enter your username and password (the password is hashed and stored securely).
+### 1. **Login**

+- Authenticate using a username and password.
+- Passwords are hashed and validated securely during the login process.

-2. **Account Operations**:
+### 2. **Account Operations**

-- Create a new account (Checking/Savings).
+- **Create Account**: Open a new Savings or Current account.
+- **Forgot Password**: Reset passwords securely through the "Forget Password" functionality.
+- **Transactions**:
-- Deposit or withdraw money from your account.
+  - Deposit or withdraw funds.
-- View your transaction history.
+  - View transaction history to track account activity.

+### 3. **Logout**

+- Log out securely to save user data and end the session.

+---

 ## 📄 License